kadench/CSP/README.md

 You do not need to do this, but I tried to make the program as customizable as possible.)

-save_file: All of the txt filenames used by the program.
+save_file.txt: All of the txt filenames used by the program.

 (i. e. first.txt will have its own line in this file as "first" to tell the program it is in the CSP directory)

-saved_color_codes: The saved_custom RGB ansi codes with the name first and the ANSI code second.
+saved_color_codes.txt: The saved_custom RGB ansi codes with the name first and the ANSI code second.
 The program uses this line to one, name the color and two, use the correct color code.